Meet Our Clergy

 The Reverend Lisa Saunders

 Lisa oversees pastoral care ministries at Christ Church in coordination with the other clergy.
 She graduated from the University of North Carolina at Chapel Hill and Virginia Theological Seminary.
 Her first church was St. Philip’s in Coral Gables, Florida.
-She came to Christ Church in 1988, and has worked here through her 20’s, 30’s, 40’s, and now her 50’s.
+She came to Christ Church in 1988, and has worked here through most of her adult life.

 She is married to Tim Saunders, a pediatric ophthalmologist (and sometimes drummer for the band at our contemporary worship).
 Their children, Caroline, Julia Gray and Rob, are adults now and all UNC Tarheels.
 Lisa and Tim enjoy biking, travel, movies and being with friends and family.
 Lisa loves that her dog, Millie, can come to work with her.